spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-glue-api/install-the-spryker-core-glue-api.md

 {% info_block warningBox "Verification" %}

-To make sure `CategoryNodeRestUrlResolverAttributesTransferProviderPlugin` is set up correctly, request the category URL via the `/URLs` API endpoint, and ensure you receive the correct resource identifier in response.
+To verify `CategoryNodeRestUrlResolverAttributesTransferProviderPlugin`, request the category URL via the `/URLs` API endpoint, and ensure you receive the correct resource identifier in response.

 **Request body**